OnkelTem/audipomarks/README.md

 > 💡 With FolderSync, you just add a folder-level rule, and get those two directories in sync all the time.

-We'll be referring this setup below.
+We'll refer this setup below.

 ### Install